Hippopotomonstrosesquippedaliophobia/Snake/README.md

 # Snake
-This project was made to simply practice Java in a fun project
+This project was made to simply practice Java in a fun project.